knoxj1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model.
+The HTML is compiled by the browser and creates the DOM so the developer can manipulate objects.

 2. What is an event?

+An event is an interaction with the webpage, like the scrolling of the cursor, or the click of the mouse.

 3. What is an event listener?

+Event listeners are methods that can call a function after an event triggers.

 4. Why would we convert a NodeList into an Array?

+A NodeList does not have the same methods as the Array object since it is only an Array-like object.
+We would want to convert the NodeList if we needed to use methods like .map, .filter, etc. You could do this with the Array.from method.

 5. What is a component?

+A reusable code that contains HTML, CSS and JavaScript.

 ### Git Set up